-As of the end of the fiscal year, the fund balances of the governmental funds totaled \$1.9 billion, an increase of \$376.1 million over the previous fiscal year.
+As of the end of the fiscal year, the fund balances of the governmental funds totaled \$3.1 billion, an increase of \$1.2 billion over the previous fiscal year.
 The majority of fund balances are restricted for capital projects.
 See Note 5F for further information regarding components of fund balance.

 The General Fund (State Highway Fund) is the primary operating fund of the Department.
-At the end of the current fiscal year, the nonspendable fund balance was \$402 thousand; the restricted fund balance was \$410.2 million; and the committed fund balance was \$732.6 million.
+At the end of the current fiscal year, the nonspendable fund balance was \$475 thousand; the restricted fund balance was \$520.2 million; and the committed fund balance was \$1.7 billion.
+Fiscal year 2023 increased by 98% from fiscal year 2022 due to Laws 2022, Ch.
+321, §20, which required the State Treasurer to distribute approximately \$925.4 million and \$20.6 million of transaction privilege tax revenues to the Department's State Highway Fund and State Aviation Fund, respectively.

 The Maricopa Regional Area Road Construction Fund is a major special revenue fund that receives a portion of Maricopa County Transportation Excise Tax monies that are used to provide a funding source for the construction of new freeways and other routes, improvements to existing freeways and other routes, and improvements to the arterial street system within Maricopa County.
-Total revenues collected in the fund in fiscal year 2022 were \$804.5 million; Transportation Excise Tax revenue of \$443.5 million (or 55.1%) was a significant revenue source.
+Total revenues collected in the fund increased by 3% in fiscal year 2023 from fiscal year 2022 at \$825.6 million; of which Transportation Excise Tax revenue of \$481.7 million (or 58.3%) was a significant revenue source.
 The remaining revenue was mainly federal revenue, reimbursements from local governments within Maricopa county, and excess land sales.

 The Debt Service Fund is used for the accumulation of resources for, and the payment of, general long-term debt principal and interest of the governmental funds.
-Other financing sources totaled \$312.9 million Of this amount, \$139.3 million was transferred in from the General Fund (State Highway Fund), \$143.1 million was transferred in from Maricopa Regional Area Road Construction Fund, and \$30.0 million was transferred in from Grant Anticipation Notes Fund.
-In addition, the department issued revenue refunding bonds totaling \$84.5 million.
-Upon issuance, \$84.0 million was deposited with escrow agents who called the maturities of the refunded bonds.
-Total debt service paid during fiscal year 2022 was \$313.3 million, including \$238.7 million of principal payments and \$74.2 million of interest payments.
+Other financing sources totaled \$307.0 million Of this amount, \$135.5 million was transferred in from the General Fund (State Highway Fund), \$141.5 million was transferred in from Maricopa Regional Area Road Construction Fund, and \$30.0 million was transferred in from Grant Anticipation Notes Fund.
+Total debt service paid during fiscal year 2023 was \$310.7 million, including \$245.5 million of principal payments and \$65.2 million of interest payments.
+No bond issuance or refunding occurred in fiscal year 2023.

 The Capital Projects Fund is used to account for financial resources used for the acquisition or construction of major capital facilities in the governmental funds.
-In fiscal year 2022, the Capital Projects Funds' expenditures were \$21,649.
-Non-capital, including asset preservation expenditures of \$21,406 (98.9%) accounted for the majority of the expenditures in the Capital Projects Fund.
-The expenditures were for preservation pavement projects primarily financed by remaining proceeds from the Grant Anticipation Notes Series 2019A, issued in fiscal year 2019.
+In fiscal year 2023, the Capital Projects Funds' expenditures were \$3.5 million.
+Non-capital, including asset preservation expenditures of \$3.5 million (100.0%) accounted for the majority of the expenditures in the Capital Projects Fund.
+Expenditures increased by 99% due to this past year with the snow storms there was significant damage to our roads which required immediate repair work to our existing roads that were not allocated in the 5 year program.
+This caused these funds to be redirected towards preservation efforts.
 Please see the Capital Asset and Debt Administration section in the MD&A for more information.